kiltum/clock/README.md

 5. Work as remote display.
 Why not?
 Sometimes I need to display some number and track it
 6. Work as phone charger.
 Qi?
 Or USB - I dont known best solution yet.
 7. Work as intellectual reminder/alarm.
+8. Work as IR receiver/Blaster.
+I definitely need to power on/off old conditioneer.

 ## And ...